 How to minimize the eddy current?

 We can minimise the eddy current by the following methods:

-- The resistance of the core should be increased, to reduce the eddy current loss.
+- The resistance of the core should be increased.

 - In transformers, the thin sheets of steel in the core should be insulated from each other by a thin layer of varnish.

 - As the laminations are thin, they will have relatively high resistance.

 - The planes of these sheets are placed perpendicular to the direction of the current that would be set up by the induced emf.
 The planes of these sheets are arranged parallel to the magnetic fields so that they can cut across the eddy current paths.

 - Large resistances between the sheets confines the eddy currents to the thin sheets.
 Each lamination sheet will have an eddy current circulates within it.
 Tiny eddy currents still exist, but only within each thin sheet, so are greatly reduced.